 - Not available in all states

+Car insurance is required in most states, but it can be confusing to buy it because there are so many auto insurance companies.
+And auto insurance rates can vastly vary between insurers.
 Root uses a unique user-based insurance model intended to reward safe drivers with lower premiums.
 But is this model right for you?
 Our Root insurance review goes over the facts.

 Who’s Root Insurance for?